Why Love Hurts

 By Paul Seabright | Princeton University Press | $37.95

 WE LIKE to see love as the purest of feelings, an antidote to the cold calculations of work life, government or finance.
-In a society where the market rules, personal emotions – among which love must be the most intense – are often portrayed as among the few things that lie beyond economic incentives.
+In a society where the market rules, personal emotions – of which love must be the most intense – are often portrayed as among the few things that lie beyond economic incentives.
 People who confuse love and money are derided for being gold-diggers or worse, and when sex is mixed up with the market – in pornography, prostitution or sexualised advertising – it causes great consternation.

 What are we to make, then, of the recent work of sociologist Eva Illouz, who tells us that the suffering caused by love as we know it is actually the product of modern capitalism?
 When life is painful in the modern, secular world, we are taught to look inwards to overcome our problems.
 Rather than turning to God, or to traditions, we turn to psychologists, financial planners, personal trainers and others who can help us to help ourselves.
 “Throughout the twentieth century,” writes Illouz, “the idea that romantic misery is self-made was uncannily successful, perhaps because psychology simultaneously offered the consoling promise that it could be undone.”
 Entire industries of self-help are underpinned by the premise that we must look within ourselves to understand and overcome the flaws that cause us to find love painful.